Flash-X/Milhoja/tools/milhoja_pypkg/docs/source/developers_guide.rst

 :ref:`developers_guide:Task Functions` and :ref:`developers_guide:Data Items`.
 These two classes are considered a pair, so one JSON input should be used to generate both at the same time, and one is not guaranteed to work without the other.
-Ultimately, the application using this package decides what code needs to be generated.
+However, because these code generators are intended to be used by other applications, it is up to the application to decide which what files need to be used.

 Task Functions
 ^^^^^^^^^^^^^^

-Task Functions are responsible for using :ref:`developers_guide:Data Items` to call the subroutines specified inside of the :ref:`users_manual:Task Function Specification`, in the order that they are contained in the call graph.
+Task Functions are responsible for calling all subroutines in the order specified inside of the given :ref:`users_manual:Task Function Specification`, passing data from its paired Data Item into each subroutine call, setting up each parameter as necessary.

+If multiple subroutines are requested to be ran in parallel, indicated by a nested list of subroutine names inside of :ref:`users_manual:subroutine_call_graph`, the Task Function will generate code to run each subroutine in parallel if it's supported by the Task Function Specification's language and device pair.

-Because it is necessary for the Task Function to call all subroutines contained inside of a call graph, it needs some sort of an argument mapping for each specified subroutine.
-This is necessary so that it can setup data pointers contained inside of the associated Data Item to pass into each subroutine call at the appropriate spot.
-Without the data mapping contained within the Task Function Specification, the Task Function Generator would have no idea how to pass arguments into each subroutine, outside of using string matching.
-However, relying on strings to pass in arguments is prone to errors, difficult to debug, and not guaranteed to work if a variable uses different names in each subroutine, so we avoid that approach in all code generators.
+Since the Task Function needs to call all subroutines contained inside of a call graph, it needs an argument mapping that points each parameter in the subroutine to data inside of its associated Data Item.
+This is necessary so that it can setup data pointers from the Data Item to pass into each subroutine call at the appropriate spot.
+Without this argument mapping, the Task Function Generator would not be able to pass arguments into each subroutine without using string matching.
+However, relying on strings to pass in arguments is prone to errors, difficult to debug, and not guaranteed to work if a signle variable uses different names in each subroutine, so we avoid that approach in all code generators.

 Task Function Generation
 """"""""""""""""""""""""

 1. The milhoja library function `generate_task_function` is called, and a Task Function Specification, directory destination, overwrite flag, indent size, and logger are passed into it.
-The `generate_task_function` routine will choose the appropriate internal Task Function Generator class based on the details outlined in the Task Function Specification.
+This routine will choose the appropriate internal Task Function Generator class based on the details outlined in the Task Function Specification.

-    a.
-Depending on the Task Function Specification details, the "C++ to C" and "C to Fortran" layers may also be generated after the Task Function is generated.
-These generators are considered to be separate from the Task Function generator.

 2. Once a Task Function Generator class is chosen, a new instance of it will be created and the generate_header_code & generate_source_code member functions